alpha-yadav/DSA/readme.md

 By following these steps and dedicating consistent effort, you'll steadily build your understanding and skills in the world of algorithms.
 Remember, it's a journey, not a sprint.
 Be patient, persistent, and enjoy the process of learning!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations to help you understand them:

+**Problem 1: Two Sum (Easy)**

+* **Problem Statement:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.
+You can return the answer in any order.

+* **Example:**
+  `nums = [2,7,11,15], target = 9`
+  Output: `[0,1]` because `nums[0] + nums[1] == 9`

+* **Solution Approach:**  A brute-force approach would be to check every pair of numbers.
+A more efficient approach uses a hash map (dictionary in Python) to store numbers and their indices.
+You iterate through the array, and for each number, check if `target - number` exists in the hash map.
+If it does, you've found your pair.

+**Problem 2: Reverse a Linked List (Medium)**

+* **Problem Statement:** Reverse a singly linked list.

+* **Example:**
+  Input: `1->2->3->4->5->NULL`
+  Output: `5->4->3->2->1->NULL`

+* **Solution Approach:**  This problem requires understanding linked list manipulation.
+You can solve it iteratively (using three pointers) or recursively.
+The iterative approach is generally preferred for its efficiency.

+**Problem 3: Merge k Sorted Lists (Hard)**

+* **Problem Statement:** You are given an array of `k` linked-lists, each linked-list is sorted in ascending order.
+Merge all the linked-lists into one sorted linked-list and return it.

+* **Example:**
+  Input: `lists = [[1,4,5],[1,3,4],[2,6]]`
+  Output: `[1,1,2,3,4,4,5,6]`

+* **Solution Approach:**  This is a more challenging problem.
+You can use a priority queue (heap) to efficiently manage the smallest element from each list.
+Alternatively, you could use merge sort recursively, repeatedly merging pairs of lists.

+**How to approach solving these problems:**

+1. **Understand the problem:** Read the problem statement carefully and make sure you understand all the constraints and requirements.
+What is the input?
+What is the expected output?
+Are there any edge cases to consider?

+2. **Develop an algorithm:** Think about different approaches to solving the problem.
+Start with a simple, brute-force approach if you're stuck, then try to optimize it.

+3. **Write code:** Implement your algorithm in your preferred programming language.

+4. **Test your code:** Thoroughly test your code with various inputs, including edge cases, to ensure it works correctly.

+5. **Analyze your solution:**  Consider the time and space complexity of your solution.
+Can you improve it?

+These problems are good examples of the types of problems you might encounter in an algorithm interview or in a competitive programming contest.
+Remember to practice regularly and work on problems of increasing difficulty.